 - The next steps will be to continue collecting information and then start creating risk scenarios to quantify potential financial losses using the FAIR methodology.

 Health data processing versus GDPR: a debate that has only just begun

 We explored some ideas on the relationship between the GDPR and health data processing, as well as potential solutions to help comply with the requirements of the regulation.
 Finally, more than questioning sanctions or compliance, the GDPR should also lead us to rethink our vision of what’s considered a “good” processing of health data.

 Today, it’s hard to deny the need to collect and process health data.
-The transfer of files documents to electronic healthcare records is probably the most concrete example.
+The transfer of physical healthcare records to electronic healthcare records is probably the most concrete example.
 This means, among other things, better coordination of care between different healthcare professionals, greater flexibility and easier access to this information for patients themselves.
 Health data processing addresses specific needs for transparency, information, as well as efficiency and health safety.